 Another important aspect is the current height.
 Only thermals that can be reached are shown.
 This is calculated by checking if the distance to the known thermal entry position can be reached from the current position and height.

 Contrary to that, some thermals have such a low exit altitude that they can not improve the current position.
-We are able to fly over the top of these thermals.
+You are able to fly over the top of these thermals.
 Those points are also excluded.
 You can see this by setting a very high altitude value.
 Closer thermal points will disappear.

 From the given time, a time window is calculated with 60 minutes around.
 However, for being able to see the earliest and latest thermals, the window is sliding based on what time it is.
 So, for 9:00 the 60 minutes are from 8:00 to 9:00 but for 21:00, the window goes from 21:00 to 22:00.
 There is a similar window of 30 days around the current date.
 However, the specific numbers are subject to change.